-This complete python tutorial explains, how to create a Registration form using Python Tkinter and a login page in python Tkinter with database sqlite3.
+This complete Python tutorial explains how to create a Registration form using Python Tkinter and a login page in Python Tkinter with the database sqlite3.
 Also, I have explained how to validate form fields in the registration form in Python Tkinter.
-I hope, you will like this, registration form in Python using Tkinter example.
+I hope you will like this, a registration form in Python using Tkinter example.

 All the data will be stored and fetched using the SQLite3 database.
-This is a complete project on the registration form in python with database, that can be used to add registration & login screens to any desktop application in Python.
+This is a complete project on the registration form in Python with a database, that can be used to add registration & login screens to any desktop application in Python.

-- The Login and Registration forms are created using Python library ‘Tkinter.’
-[Read more about Python Tkinter]
+- The Login and Registration forms are created using the Python library ‘Tkinter.’

 - Tkinter allows creating GUI-based applications and is rich with helpful widgets.

-- We have added validation on all the Entry Fields in the project that means it is mandatory to provide all the information.
+- We have added validation on all the Entry Fields in the project, which means it is mandatory to provide all the information.
 Not doing so will prompt an error message.

-- Here is the description of widgets used in the program.
-Also, we have a dedicated section for each widget used in the project and we added a link in front of each.
+- Here is the description of the widgets used in the program.
+Also, we have a dedicated section for each widget used in the project, and we added a link in front of each.

 Python Tkinter Registration Form